thycotic/ac-docs/admin/users/index.md

 A user might not have the permissions to access certain URLs or Elements that are blocked by the group they belong to.
 Refer to [Set Privileged URLs & View/Remove Blocked Elements](../applications/cfg.md#set_privileged_urls).
 However, they can request access to some restricted elements through the browser extension.

-These requests can be displayed by clicking the __info__ button under the user’s username.
+These requests can be displayed by clicking __info__ under the user’s username.
 From the popup window that comes up, you can review the request and inform the user if his access was granted or rejected.

 ![access req](images/access-req.png "User access requests")

 >**Important**: If you decide to grant access for an element (or URL) to a user, you have to do this manually by adding the user to a group that already has access to the specific element.
 For example, user A belongs to group G that restricts access to an element E. User A requests access to E. Organization admin can either create a new group that allows access to this element (See Create Organization Group for more info) or add user A to a group H that already have access to element E.

 ### Edit User